srimanchakri09/TSF_INTERN_COLOUR_DETECTION/README.md

 As, the colour is a 3 dimensional array(R,G,B) and each value can take a max. value of 255.
 This is the fundamental concept that I'll be working with.

 I have included the csv file of the color names and codes along with the sample image.

+PS : Here you can use the image which I have uploaded or else you can use your own image and change the image address in your code